vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

 ```
 :::

-## subscribe_createSnapshotBlockSubscription
+## subscribe_subscribe (Callback API)
+### newSnapshotBlock
 Start listening for new snapshot blocks.
-New blocks will be returned in callback
+Newly generated snapshot blocks will be returned in callback

 - **Returns**:
 	- `string` Subscription id